Claiming R&DTI in Australia: Expert FAQ Guide | FundFindrs

 July 7, 2025

-Answers to the most common questions from business owners about Australia’s R&DTI program
+Answers to the most common questions about Australia’s R&DTI program

-The R&DTI can be a valuable tool for Australian businesses investing in innovation, but it’s not always easy to navigate.
+The Research and Development Tax Incentive (R&DTI) can be a valuable tool for Australian businesses investing in innovation, but it’s not always easy to navigate.
 To help business owners, founders, and finance teams get clear on how it works and who can benefit, we’ve answered the most common and relevant questions about the program.

 General Overview